-Provisions relate to existing provisions in 2019 and reflect the best estimate of the expenditure required to settle any present legal obligations as at 31 December 2019.
+Provisions relate to existing provisions in 2020 and reflect the best estimate of the expenditure required to settle any present legal obligations as at 31 December 2020.

-Solvency II purposes: Financial Statements purposes: The value of each provision is derived through senior management review and evaluation of the expected outflow required to settle the liability to which the provision applies.
+The value of each provision is derived through senior management review and evaluation of the expected outflow required to settle the liability to which the provision applies.
 We do not believe the settlement value will differ significantly from the amount we have estimated.

 The approach is similar to that described for Solvency II.

 There are no material differences with the Solvency II recognition and valuation basis.